Updated: Oct 2, 2022

 It really depends on the cause of the problem, and where the problem is happening on the floor.
-If the problem is being caused by a lack of expansion area (around the perimeter of the room), the problem could be a rather big deal.
-If your product is a click together installation product, there is just no easy fix.
-Installers might have to take out an entire section of the floor, and re-install the planks.
-If you have a glue down product, it might be possible to heat up the damage board, and repair/replace it.
+If the problem is caused by a lack of expansion area (around the perimeter of the room), the problem could be a rather big deal.
+If your product is a click-together installation product, there is just no easy fix.
+Installers might have to take out an entire section of the floor and re-install the planks.
+If you have a glue-down product, it might be possible to heat up the damaged board, and repair/replace it.

 If the problem is due to concrete moisture, then you will most likely need to take up the entire floor, and re-install (after you fix the moisture problem).
 Sometimes, installers might be able to add a moisture barrier pad, and then re-install the floor.

 If the problem is due to humidity levels, sometimes (if you're lucky), once you get the humidity under control, your floor might relax, and go back to normal.
 In most cases though, once the damage has occurred, it is there to stay.
 The longer your problem persists, the less likely it will correct itself.